State of Cybersecurity in Canada 2026: 10 Findings That Should Change Your Plan

 Does Bill C-8 apply to my small business?

-Bill C-8 directly designates operators in finance, energy, telecommunications, and transportation.
-Most SMBs are not directly designated.
-If you sell to a designated operator, expect Bill C-8 obligations to flow into your contract, including incident reporting timelines, supply-chain attestations, and audit rights.
+It received Royal Assent on June 15, 2026 and directly designates operators in finance, energy, telecommunications, and transportation.
+Most SMBs are not designated.
+If you sell to a designated operator, expect its obligations to flow into your contract through incident-reporting timelines, supply-chain attestations, and audit rights.

 What is AI-generated phishing and why is it harder to spot?